-Local OJX Network
+# Local OJX Network

-Setting up your OJX Node(s)
+### Setting up your OJX Node(s) <a href="#setting-up-your-ojx-nodes" id="setting-up-your-ojx-nodes"></a>

-1. Prereq : Install Geth
+#### 1. Prereq : Install Geth <a href="#id-1-prereq-install-geth" id="id-1-prereq-install-geth"></a>

 Review the guide [here](https://docs.ojxscan.com/smart-chain/developer/fullnode.html)

-2. Prereq : create /projects
+#### 2. Prereq : create /projects <a href="#id-2-prereq-create-projects" id="id-2-prereq-create-projects"></a>

-Create a /projects symbolic link (Note: This step is simply so "/projects" can be used in all other commands, instead you could use full paths, or set an env var)
+Create a `/projects` symbolic link *(Note: This step is simply so "/projects" can be used in all other commands, instead you could use full paths, or set an env var)*

 $ mkdir <my projects folder>